When a Warrant is Issued

 If a warrant has been issued for your arrest, the following procedures apply:

-- You may: (1) pay in full in person at the Municipal Court; or (2) pay on-line (pay online now); or (3) pay via our automated phone system (see Payment Options).
+- You may: (1) pay in full in person at the Municipal Court; or (2) pay online; or (3) pay via our automated phone system (see Payment Options).
 You may pay the fine using cash, money order, cashier's check, or credit card.
 No personal checks will be accepted for warrants.

 Note, payment in full will result in a conviction and will be reported to the Texas Department of Public Safety where applicable.